surfacesyntacticud/website/content/guidelines/u/general_principles/index.md

  * It is possible to distinguish between **arguments** and **modifiers**: Although this distinction involves semantic criteria (an argument of a lexical unit L is an obligatory participant in the semantic description of L), we consider that it is hard to avoid, because especially for verb dependents, most language have special functions.

  * A **multiple coordination** is analyzed as a chain instead of a bouquet: One of the main argument for the chain-analysis is that it reduces the dependency length.
+See the [page](../particular_phenomena/coord) dedicated to coordination.

  * There is a strict distinction between surface-syntactic relations and deep-syntactic features expressed as extensions of syntactic relation names using the `@` symbol.